-Learn about Wyandotte County/Kansas City, Kansas Investor Relations, including Featured News and Our Team.
+Learn about Unified Government of Wyandotte County/Kansas City, Kansas, including Featured News and The Team.

 Welcome to the official investor relations website for the Unified Government of Wyandotte County/Kansas City, KS.
 The Department of Finance manages all City and County financing needs, including investor communications.